glenngara/glenngara.github.io/_pages/home.md

 My PhD dissertation is currently in the works, which is about the theory and development of a shallow neural network architecture and an incremental learning algorithm.

-I am passionate about Machine Learning and Artificial Intelligence, and its applications in machine vision and complex networks.
+I am passionate about Machine Learning and Artificial Intelligence, and their application in machine vision and complex networks.
 I am also motivated to helping people build data-driven solutions even without a machine learning background.

 Recent Publications
 ------